N-itotia/N-itotia/README.md

 ### Hi there 👋

-- :telescope: I’m working as a Software Engineer and do frontend and backend for building web applications.
+- :telescope: I am a Software Engineer doing frontend and backend for web applications.

-- :seedling: Exploring Cyber-Security.
+- :seedling: Passionate about Cyber-Security.

 - :zap: In my free time, I play CTF's (Capture The Flag).